 -

-An excellent mortgage broker: Funding strategies make or break your deal.
+An excellent broker who understands flip mortgage financing: Funding strategies make or break your deal.
 You need someone who knows how to structure things properly.

 -

 That projected $50,000 profit?
-It could become a $150,000 loss if you’re not careful.
+It could become a $150,000 loss if youβre not careful.
 Flipping is highly speculative.
-Be conservative with your projections.
-Don’t get over-excited about potential profits.
+Be conservative with your projections and understand the 70 percent rule for house flipping before making offers.
+Donβt get over-excited about potential profits.

 Stop Over-Analyzing and Start Taking Action